leandrosardi/blackops/README.md

 You can define nodes into a **configuration file**.

-Such a configuration file is written with Ruby syntax.
+Such a configuration file is written with Ruby syntax (the `ops` command has a Ruby interpreted enbedded).

 **config.rb**